geoneric/fern/Documents/Texts/DataModel/DataModel.rst

 In space, a feature is some spatial entity that has a position in space, and associated attributes.
 Examples of such features are houses, roads, cities, rivers, boats, planes, continents, etc.

 In time, a feature is a collection of moments in time for which an attribute value is available.
-Examples of temporal features are temperature per geological era, number of plant species per interglacial, gross income per interbellum, tax rate per government period, etc.
+This can be one or more periods in time, or one or more moments in time.
+Examples of temporal features are average temperature per geological era, number of animal species going extinct per mass extinction event, number of plant species per interglacial, gross income per interbellum, tax rate per government period, etc.

 Given that all attributes are spatio-temporal attributes, all features have a spatio-temporal domain, which means that all features are spatio-temporal features.